 It is quite interesting that this simple many body system exhibits a non-uniqueness of the stationary state in one space dimension.
 For the case of thermal Brownian particles there is a unique Gibbs state at any finite temperature $T>0$, while symmetry breaking and non-uniqueness only occur at $T=0$.
-The much richer phenomena observed here seem to be a consequence of the boundedness of the telegraphic RTP noise.
-It would be very interesting to investigate whether such phenomena occur for similar interactions with other kind of active particles and in higher space dimensions.
+The much richer phenomena observed here seem to be a consequence of the boundedness of the telegraphic RTP noise. {\blue In particular, we expect that adding a small thermal noise to the model would lead to an unbounded support, and transform the non-symmetric steady-states into long lived transients towards a symmetric steady state.
+It is however less clear what would happen to the bistability discussed in Sec.~\ref{sec:bistability}.
+Understanding more generally the conditions on the noise and the interaction to observe such non-uniqueness of the stationary state is an open direction for future research.
+It would be particularly} interesting to investigate whether such phenomena occur for similar interactions with other kinds of active particles and in higher space dimensions.

 Another consideration is that the simple double well interaction considered here has the unrealistic feature that the interaction force diverges at infinity.
 An interesting question is whether one could consider a more realistic interaction potential such that the effective force $\tilde F(x)$ has a positive maximum followed by a negative minimum for $x>0$, but vanishes at infinity.
 We briefly explore this question in Appendix \ref{app:realistic} through numerical simulations.
 Our observations suggest that the phenomenology obtained here is relevant for that situation as well.